Meet our Current Board of Directors and others serving GLCKCSC

 Secretary / Breeder Referral / Webmistress – Jennifer Lee

-Just out of high school was Jennifer was blessed to earn a full tuition scholarship to attend college.
-In 1996 she graduated college on the Dean’s List for Industrial Design.
-Upon moving back to her home town of Traverse City, Michigan she accepted a job as a Production Manager for an Industrial Trade magazine.
-After the birth of her second son she decided to devote her time to being a stay at home mom.
-Her and her husband had 4 children and later adopted 3 more into their family.
+Jennifer and her husband had 4 children and later adopted 3 more into their family.
 In 2018 they added a 13yr old boy to their family, who was an orphan in Bulgaria most of his life.
 Jennifer served as the Director for Horse North Rescue Inc. a 501c3 nonprofit for 7 years, housing and rehabbing rescue horses.
 In 2012 she began pursuing her dream of Equine Assisted Therapy and Therapeutic Horseback riding.
 In 2013 she helped birth the vision of Reining Liberty Ranch a 501c3 nonprofit that serves area Veterans and others in need using the horse/human relationship as a catalyst for healing.
 Jennifer currently serves at Reining Liberty Ranch as the Stable & Instructor Coordinator, Relational Horsemanship Instructor and is a member of the Board of Directors.
-Jennifer has always had a passion for animals and helping people so merging the two was natural.
+Jennifer has always had a passion for animals and helping people, so merging the two was natural.

 The Lee family inherited their first cavalier from a breeder friend years ago.
 Jennifer became interested in breeding and showing in AKC Conformation classes and found a mentor in Brenda.
 Jennifer joined the Great Lakes CKCSC Club in 2014.
 She began helping with flyers and graphic design related projects within the club.
 She has made many wonderful friends withing the Great Lakes CKCS Club.
 In 2014 the Lee family became a foster home for Cavalier Rescue USA.
 In 2015, Jennifer was blessed with the opportunity to combine her love of cavaliers, photography & design and began to reconstruct the Great Lakes CKCSC website that was launched in 2016.
 In 2017 she began serving as the club Secretary, and continues to serve as the Breeder Referral and Webmistress.

 Director – Kari Selinger